 In the case of allergic reactions (which produce small, hive-looking bumps), antihistamines are a standard course of treatment.

-On the other hand, mild skin infection is generally treated topically using antibiotic creams or ointments.
+On the other hand, mild skin infections are ordinarily treated topically, using antibiotic creams or ointments.
 More serious infections can require the use of oral antibiotics or IV antibiotics.

-The vast majority of people who get tattoos will have a smooth aftercare experience, and true infection is rare.
-It’s normal for your tattoo to be warm to the touch for the first few days, but if it’s hot to the touch—and if you have other signs of infection—make sure to contact your doctor as soon as possible.
+The vast majority of people who get tattoos will have a smooth aftercare experience and infection is rare.
+It’s normal for your tattoo to be warm to the touch for the first few days, however, if it’s hot to the touch and if you have other signs of infection, make sure to contact your doctor as soon as possible.